dantschi/petition/README.md

 ## petition

-I created an online petition that visitors can sign to make their voice heard.
+I created an online petition that visitors can sign.

+Features:
+- login
+- logout
+- update profile
+- draw signature on canvas

 Used technologies:
 - Handlebars